centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-loganalytics.md

 how-to below.
 Keep it safe until including it in a Host or Host Template definition.

 * Create an *application* in Azure Active Directory:
-    - Login into your azure account.
+    - Log in to your Azure account.

-    - Select Azure Active directory in the left sidebar.
+    - Select *Azure Active directory* in the left sidebar.

-    - Click on App registrations.
+    - Click on *App registrations*.

-    - Click + Add.
+    - Click on *+ Add*.

     - Enter Centreon as the application name (or any name of your choice), select application type(api) and sign-on-url.
-    - Click on create button.
+    - Click on the *Create* button.

 * Get *Subscription ID*
-    - Login into your azure account.
+    - Log in to your Azure account.

-    - Select Subscriptions in the left sidebar.
+    - Select *Subscriptions* in the left sidebar.
     - Select whichever subscription is needed.
-    - Click on overview.
+    - Click on *Overview*.
     - **Copy the Subscription ID.**

 * Get *Tenant ID*
-    - Login into your azure account.
+    - Log in to your Azure account.
-    - Select azure active directory in the left sidebar.
+    - Select *Azure Active directory* in the left sidebar.
-    - Click properties.
+    - Click on *Properties*.
     - **Copy the directory ID.**

 * Get *Client ID*
-    - Login into your azure account.
+    - Log in to your Azure account.
-    - Select azure active directory in the left sidebar.
+    - Select *Azure Active directory* in the left sidebar.
-    - Click Enterprise applications.
+    - Click on *Enterprise applications*.
-    - Click All applications.
+    - Click on *All applications*.
-    - Select the application which you have created.
+    - Select the application previously created.
-    - Click Properties.
+    - Click on *Properties*.
     - **Copy the Application ID.**

 * Get *Client secret*
-    - Login into your azure account.
+    - Log in to your Azure account.
-    - Select azure active directory in the left sidebar.
+    - Select *Azure Active directory* in the left sidebar.
-    - Click App registrations.
+    - Click on *App registrations*.
-    - Select the application which you have created.
+    - Select the application previously created.
-    - Click on All settings.
+    - Click on *All settings*.
-    - Click on Keys.
+    - Click on *Keys*.
-    - Type Key description and select the Duration.
+    - Enter the key description and select the duration.
-    - Click save.
+    - Click on *Save*.
     - **Copy and store the key value.
 You won't be able to retrieve it after you leave this page.**

 <!--Azure AZ CLI-->

-To use 'azcli" custom-mode, install required binary on all Pollers expected to monitor Azure Resources using CLI:
+To use the *azcli* custom mode, install the required packages on every Centreon poller expected to

+monitor Azure Resources using CLI:

 - The CLI needs at least Python version 2.7